jclehner/bcm2-utils/FORMAT.md

 named `cm_perm.bin` and `cm_dyn.bin`, for `permnv` and `dynnv`, respectively.

 All data after the checksum is encrypted using AES-256-ECB, with a key that is unique to each device.
-It can be read from offset memory offset `0xd384bfe0`, from both the MIPS (=CM firmware) and ARM (=BOLT + Linux) side.
+It can be read from the memory address `0xd384bfe0`, from both the MIPS (=CM firmware) and ARM (=BOLT + Linux) side.

 ### GatewaySettings.bin (standard)